-allows users to create their own 2D fighting game, using the core game
+Basically, M.U.G.E.N allows users to create their own 2D fighting game using the core game

 engine provided.
-From the characters, to the stages, to the background
+From the playable characters, to the stages, to the background

 music, to the life bars & power bars, text font, and even in-game character

-stories... you can create pretty much anything you want once you learn
+stories... you can pretty easily create and customize anything you want once you learn

-the programming, and it's not incredibly hard either.
+the programming, and it's not incredibly difficult.
 If you ever had a

 dream of creating your own fighting game, M.U.G.E.N is a good "practice

 from scratch.
-Some use the original characters and sprites themselves,
+Some use the original characters and sprites from official 2D

 characters (AKA palette swap).
 Then there are the die-hards that actually